-Once a report is received, a representative from Human Resources will contact the reporting and/or impacted party for an initial intake meeting to discuss the information contained in the report and the impacted party's desires for next steps.
+Once a report is received, if a student is the reporting and/or impacted party, a representative from the BIRT will do the initial intake meeting to discuss the information contained in the report and the impacted party's desires for next steps.
+If the reporting and/or impacted party is a faculty or staff member, Human Resources will contact for an initial intake meeting to discuss the information contained in the report and the impacted party's desires for next steps.
 Participation in this intake meeting is voluntary.
-However, not participating may limit the ability for the Human Resources to follow up on the report.
+However, not participating may limit the ability for the Human Resources Department to follow up on the report.